-Plank Mattress Review 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Plank Mattress Review 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Brooklyn Bedding, the parent company of the Plank Mattress, was formed by two brothers, John and Rob Merwin.
 The Merwin brothers transitioned from being mattress liquidators to mattress innovators.
 From the company’s inception in 1995 (then named R & S Mattress), they have meticulously researched the processes of manufacturing, buying, and selling mattresses.
 After a visit to China to learn about mattress production firsthand, they bought their own machinery and began manufacturing their products entirely in America.
 Their close vicinity to American customers allows them to offer high-quality mattresses at lower costs than companies with production overseas.

 Brooklyn Bedding offers a number of different mattresses, each catering to different kinds of sleepers.
 They also sell sheets, pillows, toppers, and other sleep accessories.
 For the purposes of this review, we are going to be focusing on the Plank mattress, the newest addition to their line.